-One of the best ways to entertain kids on the go is with easy busy bags.
-We’ve got a selection of the best no-prep preschool busy bags in this handy round-up.
+One of the best ways to entertain kids on the go is with low or no-prep busy bags.
+We’ve got a selection of the best easy preschool busy bags in this handy round-up.

 I don’t know about you, but our family seems to be constantly on the go.
 We’ve got restaurant visits, plane rides, and road trips.
 There’s doctors’ offices, appointments, and work to get done.
 We’ve got practices where one kid sits on the sidelines while the other one plays with their team.